 Determining your aid eligibility is derived from your FAFSA application by looking at your “need analysis” and the Estimated Family Contribution (EFC) from your FAFSA.
 Your EFC factors things such as family income, assets, family size, non-discretionary family expenses, retirement needs, number of household members, etc.

 Funds are disbursed by 450 hour payment periods (Cosmetology Program) or 300 hour payment periods (Esthiology Program).
+Pro-rated disbursements and disbursement periods for the second award year (after 900 hours) may apply to Cosmetology students who complete their first 900 hours earlier than anticipated.
 Students must be maintaining Satisfactory Academic Progress to receive Title IV funds.
 Satisfactory Academic Progress is monitored at or prior to crossing over into your next payment period.

 Title IV loan borrowers must complete a Master Promissory Note and participate in Entrance Counseling prior to their first disbursement of Federal loans.
 Entrance Counseling discusses the Rights and Responsibilities a student borrower has.
 Please go to www.studentloans.gov for completion of, and information on these steps.